apollographql/apollo-server/docs/source/api/apollo-server.md

    Creates a client context(ClientInfo) based on the request pipeline's context, which contains values like the request, response, cache, and context.
-This generated client information will be provided to Apollo Graph Manager and can be used to filter metrics.
+This generated client information will be provided to Graph Manager and can be used to filter metrics.
 Set `clientName` to identify a particular client.
 Use `clientVersion` to specify a version for a client name.
 The default function will use the `clientInfo` field inside of